UPPMAX/UPPMAX-documentation/docs/naiss/alvis_file_transfer_using_rsync.md

 HPC clusters have different ways to do
 [file transfer using rsync](file_transfer_using_rsync.md).

+This page shows how to do so for Alvis.

 ## Procedure

 ???- question "Would you like a video?"